MfBally354/Kasir-PHP/README.md

 ## 📄 License

 Free to use for educational purposes.
+Silahkan!

 ---